 Being saved by the winch and lifted up and into the "helicopter".

 Testing the very hot pyro technic emergency lights...

 Getting to know more about our best buddies if lost out in the water – the Emergency Position Indication Radio Beacon (EPIRB) communicating directly with satellites and the smaller life west AIS Man Over Board transmitter, communicating with all AIS connected ships and boats within shorter distances.

 At Käringön, The Swedish Sea Rescue Society runs a rescue station with several rescue ships, ribs, and water jets covering vast areas of the Swedish west coast.
 They are obviously well connected with the MRCC, or JRCCC, in Gothenburg – Maritime Rescue Coordination Center, or nowadays Joint Rescue Coordination Center covering marine and airborne rescue assignments.

 And don't worry, if you get lost anywhere on Kärringön, the Swedish Sea Rescue Society personnel will find you in no time, using their fossil fuel-free bicycle rescue units...

 MORE ON WORLD SAILING SURVIVAL TRAINING

-The organisation World Sailing appoints national sailing authorities to educate and train sailors according to global safety requirements on various levels.
+The organization World Sailing appoints national sailing authorities to educate and train sailors according to global safety requirements on various levels.
 The training completed this weekend is required by the "2018-2019 World Sailing Offshore Special Regulations 6.01" governing offshore racing for monohull and multihull sailboats.
 It is valid for five years.
-In international offshore sail racing it is required that 1/3 of the crew has such a certificate in order for a boat/team to be able to start.
+In international offshore sail racing, it is required that 1/3 of the crew has such a certificate for a boat/team to be able to start.